 (b) Stage 2 Audit

 You will receive your certificate and have access to both our certification mark and the JAS-ANZ accreditation symbol to include on appropriate company material.
 It’s a good idea to demonstrate to your clients, workers and stakeholders that you operate a business with a certified Quality Management System.
 You’ve done all the hard work so why not make sure you realise the full value in the investment you have made in your system.
-It is a good idea to check our Certification Mark Policy or discuss with us how the certification marks or accreditation symbols may or may not be used.
-Your certificate is valid for 3 years, however this doesn’t mean that we won’t be seeing you for 3 years!
-Your auditor will have already worked with you on a 3 year plan which will specify the frequency of surveillance audits (typically annually or every 6 months) that will be required in order for your certificate to remain valid.
+It is a good idea to check our Certification Mark Policy or discuss with us how ISO9001 accreditation symbols or certification marks may or may not be used.
+Your certification is valid for 3 years, however this doesn’t mean that we won’t be seeing you for 3 years!
+Your auditor will have already worked with you on a 3 year plan which will specify the frequency of surveillance audits (typically annually or every 6 months) that will be required in order for your certification to remain valid.
 Surveillance audits include a sample of key processes and sites to ensure the system remains compliant with ISO9001 and that certification of the system remains appropriate.

-At Compass Assurance Services (“Compass”) the quality of our service, development of our people and satisfaction of our clients is what guides us.
+At Compass Assurance Services (“Compass”) the quality of our service, the development of our people and the satisfaction of our clients are what guides us.